 SCM 495.
-Special Topics (3) Course designed to address topics of special interest in supply chain management and logistics.
-Prerequisites: SCM 401 or permission of instructor.
+Special Topics (3) Course designed to address topics of special interest in Logistics and Supply Chain management and logistics.
+Prerequisites: SCM 301 or permission of instructor.

-JOINT B.S. - M.B.A WITH CONCENTRATION IN SUPPLY CHAIN MANGEMENT (3+1 IN SUPPLY CHAIN MANAGEMENT)
+JOINT B.S. - M.B.A WITH CONCENTRATION IN SUPPLY CHAIN MANAGEMENT (3+1)